LasVegasDataScience/slackbot/docs/README.md

 # Slackbot Docs

-By the time you're done, you'll have created and customized your own slackbot.
+By the time you're done, you'll have created and customized your own slackbot that can do boring stuff for you.

 ## BUT WHY???

 Slackbots are great for a number of things.

 Have a database query you have to run often?
 Just send a ping to your database bot and she'll get the results for you.
-Want to be warned that something is wrong with your code?
+Want to be warned when something goes wrong?
 Instead of just logging the information and hoping to catch it, have your robot warn you immediately.
 Have an annoying boss who wants you to let him know as soon as X happens.
 Make your robot name very similar to your own and have it warn him instead.
 He can even send simple requests to your bot (maybe thinking it's you) and get timely responses.
 What will you do with it?

 ## Overview